 Second Chance Equine Association

 (SCEA) is a 501(c)(3) non-profit corporation in Westmoreland County, Pennsylvania.
 We are dedicated to the rescue, rehabilitation, and relocation of horses and other equine.
+We are not a sanctuary but commit our resources to helping equine in life threatening situations.
 SCEA is committed to providing quality equine education for both members and non-members, and their horses.
 We provide multiple free seminars every year on subjects from equine first aid to barn winterization.
 We also provide free and low-cost horsemanship clinics, helping participants improve their relationship with their horses, and helping their horses become safe and reliable partners.

 Second Chance Equine Association Humane Police Officer Program

 For years, SCEA has worked with other humane agencies and police departments to provide support for humane police officers (HPOs) who respond to calls involving cruelty to horses.
 We have been working to expand our capabilities and now have a second HPO that is working with us.
 We also obtained a dedicated phone line and email for our humane officers to use for their humane work, thus insuring direct access by the public to an officer while insuring confidentiality.
 We also fund their required continuing education and miscellaneous expenses.
 There are few agencies in southwestern PA that deal with large animals, especially horses, and we felt it was time to expand our services to the community.

 New Humane Cases